wasPrime/wasPrime.github.io/source/_posts/Dev/C++/STL/Introduction-to-C-20-Coroutines-Part-2-co-await-co-return.md

 Actually, we has dealed with the called awaiter before. `std::suspend_always` and `std::suspend_never` are both awaiter and they can be callled with `co_await`.

 We can overload the operator `co_await` with some specific forms and make it more flexible and more powerful.
-More code examples will be shown in later posts due to lack of real understandable examples at present. :)

 ```C++
 struct suspend_always {